Arpita-deb/Bellabeat-fitness-app/README.md

 4. Mean calories burned: 2323
 5. Mean minutes asleep: 419 minutes ~ 7 hours

+# Phase 6 : ACT

 Since the dataset of FitBit Fitness Tracker users is rather small, I would recommend the keystakeholders to do further analysis with a bigger dataset to clearly find the patterns and user trends and take data driven decision.
 But from this small sample size dataset we can still get some insights.The Bellabeat app can consider the following matrices to provide accurate informations about the daily activities of the users:

 * Daily total steps
 * Daily calories burned